 Attire: Business Professional

 All guests will then be treated to a full reception, either a VIP Reception with special guest Gale Halderman or a regular reception in the main gallery of the AACA Museum, Inc. where a variety of beautiful vintage vehicles will be on display while guests enjoy hors d’oeuvres and cocktails.
-The reception will be followed by an elegant served dinner and presentation of awards where Bobby Rahal will be honored as the first recipient of the AACA Museum, Inc. Automotive Heritage Award.
+The reception will be followed by an elegant served dinner and presentation of awards where Gale Halderman will be honored as the recipient of the AACA Museum, Inc. Automotive Heritage Award.
 The program will be followed by a LIVE Auction presented by the Katz Family Foundation with many interesting items up for bid that are sure to capture your attention.
-Tickets to attend this year’s event will be at a cost of $150 per person, with a $50 upgrade for those interested in the VIP reception.
+Tickets to attend this year’s event will be at a cost of $150 per person.
+A VIP Reception option may also be added, check back soon for additional details.